shaduzlabs/cabl/README.md

 brew install boost --with-python brew install boost-python
 ```
+**IMPORTANT**: the python wrapper has only been tested with python 2.7.x

 And if you want to build the documentation, you'll need to install Doxygen:
 ```
 brew install doxygen